 Getting to Dundas Peak

 After you enter the parking area, grab yourself a parking ticket – throw it in the car, and start walking towards the park board.
 The coolest part about Dundas Peak is that it is located near two waterfalls – one is a few minutes walk from the parking, while the other is a short drive away.
 The graceful Tew’s falls will welcome you within ten minutes of starting your hike.
 The peak is a relatively easy walk from the falls, but of course, I recommend runners.
-The last thing you want is a sprained ankle (I might be speaking from experience).

 Hiking to the peak

-Tips for your visit
+Tips for your visit to Dundas Peak

-UPDATE: We heard there are now barriers up alongside the cliffs, so you may not be able to get up close and personal to the edge but you’ll still be able to nab some beautiful photos!
+UPDATE: I heard there are now barriers up alongside the cliffs, so you may not be able to get up close and personal to the edge but you’ll still be able to nab some beautiful photos!

 Bring a water bottle, snacks, and a blanket if you’re hoping to stay awhile.
 Sit back, relax, and enjoy the view!